Medical SEO: Improve Your Healthcare Website’s Rankings

 The problem with healthcare is that it’s going to get increasingly hard to rank for desirable keyphrases that bring organic traffic given that Google is going to continue to push for high standards regarding YMYL content.

-E-A-T is one of the most important guidelines that search evaluators use for your content, so you may consider it an indirect ranking factor when it comes to your overall content strategy.
+E-E-A-T is one of the most important guidelines that search evaluators use for your content, so you may consider it an indirect ranking factor when it comes to your overall content strategy.

 Again, just to clarify, we’re not necessarily talking about local doctors office websites, dentists, general practitioners or any medically endorsed facility – these organisations all represent highly qualified individuals and those websites fall under traditional SEO.